Yannis-cnt/collision_avoidance_challenge_esa/README.md

 **reproduce_solutions.ipynb**: A Jupyter notebook dedicated to walking through the article and reproducing/implementing methods proposed by the top teams.

-**my_solution.ipynb**: A Jupyter notebook presenting an alternative solution to the collision avoidance challenge. (coming soon!)
+**contributions.ipynb**: A Jupyter notebook presenting alternative solutions to the collision avoidance challenge.
+(1 solution presented for now, more to come!)